Governing Together: Toward Infrastructure for Community-Run Social Media: Methods

 Participants were assigned to workshops primarily based on availability and timezone.
 A full table of participants (24 overall) can be found in Table \ref{tbl:pool}.
 Participant ages ranged from 18 to 64, and the pool included 16 men, four women, and four non-binary individuals based in ten different countries.
 All participants are active and deeply involved with the Fediverse and its governance, including those who are currently admins, moderators, developers, and organizers.
 Many of them had occupational backgrounds related to technology (e.g., software engineer, web developer, cyber security), reflecting broader patterns on the Fediverse.

-Following introductions, each workshop began with a discussion of an example of cooperation among competing groups of lobster fishermen in Maine, inspired by the ethnographic work of \citet{acheson_lobstergangs_1988}.
-This served as a prompt and warm-up activity for participants \cite{harrington_elicitingtech_2021,andersen_magicmachine_2019}, to help them start thinking about themes relevant to governance.
+Following introductions, each workshop began with an example of cooperation among competing groups of lobster fishermen in Maine, inspired by the ethnographic work of \citet{acheson_lobstergangs_1988}.
+This example --- which describes how fishermen manage commons-based resources together for long-term, economic viability of their livelihoods as a whole (Figure \ref{fig:lobsters}) --- served as a prompt and warm-up activity for participants \cite{harrington_elicitingtech_2021,andersen_magicmachine_2019}.
+The focus on sustainability and collective benefit in the example oriented the tone of what values guided the workshop session.
 Participants were asked to share wonderings and reflections about the case, particularly in comparison to the Fediverse.
+For example, participants noted how the local, in-person nature of the case often created social norms and expectations that incentivized cooperation and made sanctions effective.

-The workshop then moved into its main activities, the flow of which is captured in Figure \ref{fig:workshop_activity}.
-First, participants were asked to collaboratively map out key community decisions, before selecting 1-3 that they found the most important.
+The workshop then moved into its main activities, the flow of which is captured in Figure \ref{fig:workshop_activity} (with details in Appendix \ref{workshop_protocol}).
+Participants were first asked to collaboratively map out key community decisions, before selecting 1-3 that they found the most important.
+This was open-ended and we did not provide specific examples, encouraging participants to spitball.
 Then, participants took five minutes to sketch out a scenario where a {\em governance friction} \citep{hwang_trustfriction_2025} around any of the decisions arises.
 We leaned on this concept because it evokes the idea of design frictions, which typically refers to difficulties in user experience.
 Insofar that differences in how communities govern can cause challenges for one or the other, such differences cause friction.
-However, as \citet{cox_designfrictions_2016} notes, frictions can also give pause so as to create more mindful interaction.
+However, as \citet{cox_designfrictions_2016} notes, frictions can also prompt more mindful interaction.
 Likewise, we approach governance frictions as a generative opportunity.